benHassan98/odinbook-microservices/README.md

 A Social Media App where users can create content, make friends and chat with each other

+# Features

+* Users can create and share posts with images
+* Users can comment on posts
+* Users can like posts
+* Users can chat with each other in real-time
+* real-time notification system

 ## Getting Started

 you need to clone the project by git or download it as a ZIP file